Who are we

 How Does the CoVHORT Study Work?

-Participation in The Arizona CoVHORT is 100% voluntary and is open to all children and adults who are residents of Arizona whether they have been diagnosed with COVID-19 or not!
+Participation in The Arizona CoVHORT is 100% voluntary and is open to all adults who are residents of Arizona whether they have been diagnosed with COVID-19 or not!
 The CoVHORT research study will track the health of Arizonans (the cohort) providing vital data to understand risk factors before infection, during illness, and after recovery.
 Haven’t contracted the infection?
 No problem!
 If at any point in time you become sick with COVID-19 we will start monitoring your symptoms and health through recovery and beyond.
 Even if you never become sick, the information you provide will help researchers understand what makes individuals more susceptible to severe infection, and what negative health effects may arise after individuals have recovered from the initial infection.

 Participants of the study will be asked to complete a survey at enrollment and follow-up surveys at 6 weeks, 3 months, 6 months, 9 months and 1 year after enrolling.
 We know how important it is to practice physical distancing during the pandemic.
 Because of this, all of our surveys can be completed using any device with internet access (such as a smartphone, computer, or tablet).